Updated: May 08, 2023

-Here's a list of resources for college students that you can turn to, or share with a friend, when finances become a concern.
+Here's a list of resources for college students that you can turn to when finances become a concern.

-- The financial aid office.
-The financial aid office at your university might be able to help you find additional financial aid, whether it be through loans, grants or scholarships.
+The financial aid office at your university might be able to help you find additional financial aid, whether it be through loans, grants, or scholarships.
 Some schools also offer short-term emergency loans to students.
 Even if you aren't eligible for additional aid, you may be able to set up a payment plan for your tuition bill.

-- The student services office.
-Financial strains can bleed into other elements of your life and may impact your personal relationships, study habits and even your grades.
+Financial strains can bleed into other elements of your life and may impact your personal relationships, study habits, and even your grades.
 The student services office can help you find a counselor who'll help you navigate the situation and may offer time management trainings that can prove useful if you're working while at school.
 It may also offer indirect financial help for college students, such as assisting with applying for food stamps or offering free food from an on-campus food bank.

-- A school office devoted to helping traditionally underrepresented students.
-Many colleges and universities also have an office (or several offices) created specifically to help students who are part of underrepresented populations.
-This may include first-generation, disabled, transfer, veteran and minority students.
+Many colleges also have an office created specifically to help students who are part of underrepresented populations.
+This may include first-generation, disabled, transfer, veteran, and minority students.
 If you're part of one of these groups, the office could have money set aside to help you or may be able to refer you to other on-campus or outside organizations that could help.

 Apply for scholarships with upcoming deadlines, and you may win money to cover pressing expenses.
 However, when you have an immediate need, there's a good chance the award won't arrive in time.
 If you've already won any scholarships or grants, you could reach out to the granting organization and explain your situation.
 They may be able to help with additional financial support.